-Best vegetables for type 2 diabetes
+Best vegetables for type 2 diabetes: Choices, benefits, and meal tips

 - rhubarb

+Protein-rich foods help people feel fuller for longer, reducing the urge to snack between meals.

-Protein: Daily protein recommendations depend on a person's size, sex, activity level, and other factors.
-People should speak to a doctor for the best insight on what their ideal daily protein intake is.
+Daily protein recommendations depend on a person's size, sex, activity level, and other factors.
+People can speak to a doctor for the best insight on what their ideal daily protein intake should be.

 Pregnant or lactating women, highly active people, and those with large bodies need more protein than others.

-Vegetables higher in protein include:
+Vegetables higher than some others in protein include:

 - spinach